 September 05, 2022

-A six-week music and art festival with an absolutely stacked lineup is taking over an abandoned Chinatown cinema across September and October.
-Running between Thursday, September 22 and Monday, October 31, Pleasures Playhouse has been pulled together by influential Sydney party-starter Kat Dopper of Heaps Gay and Summer Camp.
+A music and art festival with an absolutely stacked lineup is taking over an abandoned Chinatown cinema.
+Pleasures Playhouse has been pulled together by influential Sydney party-starter Kat Dopper of Heaps Gay and Summer Camp.

 Dopper has curated a vibrant, varied and inclusive program of gigs, parties, film screenings and yum cha that will reactivate the Harbour City Cinema.
-Originally a space for showcasing Chinese films, the longstanding cinema will be given a new life throughout the festival after laying empty for the last 15 years.
+Originally a space for Chinese films to be shown, the longstanding cinema will be given a new life throughout the festival after laying empty for the last 15 years.